Miss Universe Botswana: 2010–2013

-2019 rumor
+2019

 After rumors that Mpule Kwelagobe took over the Miss Universe Botswana franchise in 2019, Kwelagobe denied the allegations.
 "This is not true.
 I do not know who has been spreading these fake reports, but I am not the franchise holder of Miss Universe and I do not have any interest whatsoever in doing so,".

+2024

+Mos Syde Worldwide Entertainment Group retook the Miss Universe license for Botswana.
+Safie Sekgwa returned to be a national director of Botswana.